 There are other activities you can do in the Everglades, but you will need more time.
 Some of them are diving, hiking, camping, canoe/kayak tours, adventure tours, night tours, etc.

-If you do not have a lot of time and want to do the main thing, I recommend that you just do the airboat tour as we did.
+If you don’t have a lot of time and want to focus on the main thing, I recommend that you just do the airboat tour as we did.

 Overall, it was a very interesting experience to see the beautiful Everglades which, by the way, are the only ones in the world.
 I was very excited about seeing the alligators as well as learning more about them and the other animals.